Parag Sapre

 Suggested Approach

-How might we design an MVP that validates customer behavior, operational workflows, and economic logic—before committing to scale?
+How might an MVP validate customer behavior, operational workflows, and business economics before the organization commits to scale?

 The Approach